facebookresearch/Mephisto/packages/bootstrap-chat/README.md

 **Arguments:**

-**`message`**: An object with the following schema:
+**`message`**: An object with the following schema, this comes from the ParlAI framework:

-TODO: where does this object come from in the backend?
-Find to verify the below

 ```
 {
-    message_id,
-    text,
-    task_data
+    'id', // the speaker id for the message
+    'message_id', // a unique id for the current message
+    'text', // the actual message text, the message should not be displayed if this value is undefined or an empty string
+    'task_data', // any additional data payload, also used to update the `taskContext`
 }
 ```